GreatCowBASIC/Help/output/md/alias.md

 Alias does not support Bit variables.
 For bit‑level aliasing, use constants or \#Define macros.

-Aliases are alaways shown in the ASM source in the ;ALIAS VARIABLES section.
+Aliases are always shown in the ASM source in the ;ALIAS VARIABLES section.

 The coding approach should be to DIMension the variable (word, integer,